Data-driven Thresholding in Denoising with Spectral Graph Wavelet Transform: Introduction

 \section{Introduction}

 The emerging field of Graph Signal Processing (GSP) aims to bridge the gap between signal processing and spectral graph theory (see for instance \cite{chung1997spectral,belkin2008towards} and references therein).
 One objective is to generalize fundamental analysis operations from regular grid signals to irregular structures as graphs.
-An extensive literature on GSP exists, in particular we refer the reader to \cite{shuman2013emerging} for an introduction to this field and \cite{ortega2018graph} for an overview of recent developments, challenges and applications.
-In this context, the authors of \cite{coifman2006diffusion,gavish2010multiscale,hammond2011wavelets} have developed wavelet transforms on graphs.
+There is an extensive literature on GSP, in particular we refer the reader to \cite{shuman2013emerging} for an introduction to this field and \cite{ortega2018graph} for an overview of recent developments, challenges and applications.
+As a matter of fact, GSP have already been applied in machine/deep learning: convolutional neural networks (CNN) on graphs \cite{bruna2013spectral,henaff2015deep,defferrard2016convolutional}, semi-supervised classification with graph CNN \cite{kipf2016semi,hamilton2017inductive}, community detection \cite{tremblay2014graph}, to name just a few.
+In the context of GSP, the authors of \cite{coifman2006diffusion,gavish2010multiscale,hammond2011wavelets} have developed wavelet transforms on graphs.
 More specifically, in \cite{hammond2011wavelets} a fairly general construction of a frame enjoying the usual properties of standard wavelets is developed: each vector of the frame is localized both in the graph domain and the spectral domain.
 The transform associated with this frame is named Spectral Graph Wavelet Transform (SGWT).
-Many studies based on SGWT (or some variants) explore the denoising performance of this approach using different strategies \cite{7414508,deutsch2016manifold,irion2017efficient,DONG2016561,gobel2018construction,leonardi2013tight,OnuOnoTan:16} from signal adapted tight frames to regularization method.
+Many studies based on SGWT (or some variants) explore the denoising performance of this approach using different strategies \cite{leonardi2013tight,OnuOnoTan:16,WanShaSmoTib:16,deutsch2016manifold,irion2017efficient,DONG2016561,gobel2018construction} from signal adapted tight frames to regularization method.

-The denoising approach chosen in this paper involves several thresholding processes in the transformed domain of the wavelet coefficients.
-Actually, this can be seen as an extension to SGWT of the methodology of \cite{donoho1995adapting,Cai:99}.
-With this approach, the main challenge is the efficient calibration of the parameters minimizing the MSE risk in a complete data-driven way.
-Recently, in the setting of discrete wavelets transform on a regular grid --- the so-called regular case --- the Stein's unbiased risk estimate (SURE) has proven to be a powerful tool for signal/image restoration \cite{luisier2007new,pesquet2009sure,vaiter2013local}.
-Based on the Stein's lemma, this estimator acts as a proxy for the MSE which cannot be computed in practice since the original signal is unknown.